firejjb1/godot-starter-3d/README.md

 # Your First 3D Game: Squash the creeps 3D

-## Same as the one on Godot official docs adapted to 4.0
+## Same as the one on Godot official docs but adapted to 4.0

 ## Original README: